sampadap03/Leetcode/README.md

 # Leetcode
-All my solutions of leetcode challenges
+All solutions for Leetcode Challenges